A Unique One Day Tour of Quito!

-So... you've booked your tour of the Galapagos and have a couple of days in Quito before your flight to the Galapagos.
-You did plan a short layover - to account for flight delays or so your lost luggage can find you before your one chance to connect with your tour - didn't you?
-Here are suggestions for spots to visit along with some of our favourite things to do in Quito that don't all hit the usual Quito tour list.
+So... you've booked your tour of the Galapagos and have a couple of days in Quito before your flight to the Islands.
+You did plan a short layover - to account for flight delays or so your lost luggage can find you before your one chance to connect with your boat tour - didn't you?
+Here are suggestions for spots to visit in Quito along with some of our favourite things to do that don't all hit the usual Quito tour list.
 You will also find some "oh wow who knew" perspective on some awesome places that most visitors see as just another mundane tour stop.

 Freshen Up at the Hotel Breakfast Bar

 Chances are that your hotel will have a beautiful, inviting and mysterious display of fresh fruit and juices for breakfast.
 Indulge freely with no worries - Ecuadorians take cleanliness and fruit washing seriously - so go head and sample from the tower of fresh local strawberries or enjoy an exotic fresh juice, like tomate de arbol - tree tomato, guanabana - soursop, or maracuya - passion fruit.
 If you are lucky you will be able to taste, the increasingly rare, Ecuadorian pineapple, which looks like any other outside but is creamy white inside, tender and oh so delicious.
 [Note: do NOT drink juice or eat cut fruit offered by street vendors - in these uncontrolled conditions contamination is likely despite good intentions.]